-Devastated by the breakup and Sarah’s confessed infidelity, Peter finds himself a couple of one-night-stands, after which he cries and cries from memories of his ended relationship flashing through his mind.
-He takes the advice of his unsympathetic stepbrother Brian (Hader) and takes a vacation to Hawaii to recover, only to find Sarah and her new lover, British hippie rock-star Aldous Snow (BBC radio personality Russell Brand), staying in the same hotel.
-Luckily, the cute and considerate hotel receptionist Rachel (Mila Kunis) takes sympathy on poor Peter, allowing him to stay in the extravagant celebrity suite free-of-charge (until someone more important comes along).
+Devastated by the breakup and Sarah’s confessed infidelity, Peter finds himself a couple of one-night stands, after which he cries and cries from memories of his ended relationship flashing through his mind.
+He takes the advice of his unsympathetic stepbrother Brian (Hader) and takes a vacation to Hawaii to recover, only to find Sarah and her new lover, British hippie rock star Aldous Snow (BBC radio personality Russell Brand), staying in the same hotel.
+Luckily, the cute and considerate hotel receptionist Rachel (Mila Kunis) takes sympathy on poor Peter, allowing him to stay in the extravagant celebrity suite free of charge (until someone more important comes along).

-Briefly cheered-up by amiable locals, Peter’s getaway is plagued by chance meetings with Sarah and her social head-case Aldous, whose weirdo celebrity is kept by his hilarious rampant sex talk, ridiculous music, and lack of reservation.
+Briefly cheered-up by amiable locals, Peter’s getaway is plagued by chance meetings with Sarah and her social head-case Aldous, whose weirdo celebrity is kept by his hilarious and rampant sex talk, ridiculous music, and lack of reservation.
 Everywhere around Peter, newlywed couples celebrate engagements, weddings, and honeymoons.
 One religious couple, Darald (Jack McBrayer, from 30 Rock) and Wyoma (Maria Thayer), just can’t seem to figure things out in the bedroom—undoubtedly Aldous and his leather pants and ever-gyrating hips can help.
-Populated with these sorts, no wonder Hawaii isn’t helping Peter get past Sarah… Neighbors complain of a woman loudly crying in Peter’s room; he tells the front desk he’ll keep it down.
+Populated with these sorts, no wonder Hawaii isn’t helping Peter get over Sarah.
+Neighbors complain of a woman loudly crying in Peter’s room; he tells the front desk he’ll keep it down.

-Like a vulnerable child, Peter finds himself falling for the genial Rachel, who convinces him to perform a tune from his work-in-progress, an inspired puppet rock-opera about Dracula.
+Like a vulnerable child, Peter finds himself falling for the genial Rachel, who convinces him to perform a tune from his work-in-progress, an inspired puppet rock opera about Dracula.
 His hilarious song plays on the “eternal love” angle, and we quickly see the degree to which Peter is an unconventional romantic.
 Observe the tall and dopey actor Jason Segel during this scene, who so naturally embodies his character’s lumpy, likable, sensitive form.
 Carrying his emotions on his shoulders, his frame bears an incredible weight, further punctuated by his wide lips and long mouth drooping at the corners.
 Like a big teddy bear with a loose stitch, he’s perhaps the most sympathetic character yet in Apatow’s romantic sex-comedy oeuvre.